Family: The saw-billed hermit (Ramphodon naevius) is a large, robust hermit placed in the subfamily Phaethornithinae.

-Description: The saw-billed hermit (Ramphodon naevius) is a large, robust hermit placed in the hermit subfamily Phaethornithinae.
-This hummingbird has a long and somewhat heavy-looking, straight bill that has serrated edges to the mandibles, which can be visible at close range.
+Description: This hummingbird has a long and somewhat heavy-looking straight bill that has serrated edges to the mandibles, which can be visible at close range.
 The male’s bill-tip also has a small but distinct hook.
 This is a large hummingbird that is the only member of the genus Ramphodon.
 Saw-billed hummingbirds hovered around native tubular-shaped flowers and cultivated plants for pollination.

-Identification: The sexes are otherwise similar in appearance, with shiny olive-green upperparts and pale underparts marked with heavy, dark streaking; the lower cheeks and tail edges are orange, while the pale eyebrow and an orange throat are bleeding into a pin-striped breast.
+Identification: Both sexes are otherwise similar in appearance, with shiny olive-green upperparts and pale underparts marked with heavy, dark streaking; the lower cheeks and tail edges are orange, while the pale eyebrow and an orange throat are bleeding into a pin-striped breast.
 The female bird is a little smaller, shorter, and has a bit more curved bill.

 Saw-billed hermit prefers humid forests of Southeast Brazil.
 However, some evidence found have been sightings in the extreme north of Argentina